olialb/openHABdbTools/README.md

 ```

 #### Statistic sheet feature
-with the script *dbStatistics.py* you can create a CSV table which contains the data of all your items and the data base index, how much entries they have in the data bases and the date and time of the oldest and newes entry in your DB.
+With the script *dbStatistics.py* you can create a CSV table which contains the data of all your items and their data base index, how much entries they have in the data bases and the date and time of the oldest and newes entry in your DB.
 You can run this shript from command line.
 All the configuration is read from *dbtools.ini*.
 The created file is called *openHABdbStat.csv* and can be found in the configured root path (as standard is `/etc/openhab2/data/`).
 The script does the following:

 * Request all items over the REST API from the localhost openHAB installation